Renegade0/msfm/msfm/readme.txt

 -Some typos in the polish tra file fixed v1.56
--Russian translation added (credits to Saigon1983)
+-Russian translation added (credits to Saigon1983) v1.57
+-Fixed Polish translation files

 INSTALLATION:
-Extract the "msfm v1.54.zip" file in the game's core folder (the one with a file "chitin.key" in it) and run "setup-msfm.exe".
+Extract the "msfm v1.xx.zip" file in the game's core folder (the one with a file "chitin.key" in it) and run "setup-msfm.exe".
 All parts can be installed individually.
 Before installing the version 1.5, I strongly recommend to uninstall the previous version and remove it completely from the game directory.
 I hope you enjoy it.

 CREDITS:
-Pecca (also Renegade) ñ the mod creator
+Pecca (also Renegade) ‚Äì the mod creator
 Beamdog Forum Forumites:
-KidCarnival ñ Inspirational ideas
+KidCarnival ‚Äì Inspirational ideas
-Anduin ñ English grammar correction
+Anduin ‚Äì English grammar correction
-Dee ñ Author of the Cosmetic Changes Mod, from which I used colorsets for robes of the Archmagi Viader ñ Author of the Extended Animations, from which I used several in this mod Cahir - Polish translator
+Dee ‚Äì Author of the Cosmetic Changes Mod, from which I used colorsets for robes of the Archmagi Viader ‚Äì Author of the Extended Animations, from which I used several in this mod Cahir - Polish translator
 Aedan - Italian translator